fjrial/Tracking-Working-Hours/README.md

 -Show status of skype accounts of users that signed in

--Users can get a report if his own activity.
+-Users can get a report of his own activity.